2017

 2015

-Octopus-Man: QoS-driven task management for heterogeneous multicores in warehouse-scale computers Inproceedings
+Octopus-Man: QoS-driven task management for heterogeneous multicores in warehouse-scale computers Proceedings Article

 In: 2015 IEEE 21st International Symposium on High Performance Computer Architecture (HPCA), pp. 246–258, IEEE 2015.